 What is your purpose?

-In this podcast, Brian explores how to stay causative over your career and the attributes necessary to own and run a successful practice.
+In this podcast, Brian explores how to stay causative over your career and the attributes necessary to own and run a successful private practice.
 He inspires his audience to not shy away from risks and challenges and to color outside the lines in this game of life.
 He implores his listeners to take a closer look at themselves and to ask “why” instead of “how.”
 Check it out to learn how to evolve into the best executive you can be.

 - The difference between patient care advocacy, versus “customer service” at front desk – don’t script your team but listen to how they advocate and care for the patients.